 INFORMATION AND WHAT TO DO

 Individuals who work on trains and along America’s railways work in a very dangerous environment.
 The chances of accidents involving injuries are extremely high considering there are over 200,000 miles of railroad track, over 1,000,000 freight cars, 20,000 locomotives and almost 90,000 track miles of signal and train control systems.
-In Louisiana certain rules and restrictions, Louisiana Revised Statutes 32:168 and 32:169, are in place to help reduce the chances of accidents.
+In Louisiana certain rules and restrictions, Louisiana Revised Statutes 32:168 and 32:169, are in place to help reduce the chances of train accidents.
 Unfortunately, with so much traffic on Louisiana railways, accidents do happen.
-Many of these accidents result in serious or fatal injuries to passengers and workers.
-At Murphy Law Firm, LLC, in Baton Rouge, our experienced lawyers provide representation to train accident victims.
-Founded in 1993, our attorneys have obtained significant settlements and verdicts for clients in our more than 28 years of service.
+Many of these train accidents result in serious or fatal injuries to passengers and workers.
+At Murphy Law Firm, LLC, in Baton Rouge, our experienced train accident lawyers provide representation to victims of railroad victims.
+Founded in 1993, our personal injury attorneys have obtained significant settlements and verdicts for clients in our more than 150 years of combined service.

 SUBPART F. RAILROAD GRADE CROSSINGS